Mathew-B-SDGS/Group1_2023_Bioinfo_Stp/README.md

+*PanelSearcher is currently in development, we have released v0.1 as a demo version*
 # PanelSearcher

 PanelSearcher is a tool which searches for the relevant gene panel for a genomic test to allow the appropriate analysis for each sample.